 Care and attention

-The challenge presented by such a unique, historic property has demanded constant tender loving care due to its age and Herb and Amy’s desire to keep its authenticity as a prime Southwestern property in the heart of charming, historic downtown Santa Fe.
+The challenge presented by such a unique, historic property has demanded constant tender loving care due to its age from previous and current ownership’s desire to keep its authenticity as a prime Southwestern property in the heart of charming, historic downtown Santa Fe.
 Over the past 34 years, the bed & breakfast inn has had several face lifts from adding showers to replacing clay plumbing pipes, completely overhauling the communal area, to replacing the original antique kitchen units in rooms with usable new vanities, to placing phones, adding air conditioners, refrigerators and WiFi for each room, as well as redoing the quaint brick pathways, getting a brand new kitchen for breakfast and afternoon tea service, and lighting the outdoor areas adding to the overall Santa Fe Experience!

 Through these growth spurts, we have received numerous encouragements from our guests, support from our community and numerous awards from our industry such as:”Best Preservation Renovation for Historical Significance” in 1988 – Santa Fe Historical Society; “Best of Santa Fe” for Accommodation in 1995- Reporter”; 2nd in “Best of Santa Fe” for Bed and Breakfast 2000- Reporter; Featured in Sunset Magazine “Snowy in Santa Fe” article Jan ’04 issue as well as the Santa Fean Magazine article “10 Best Santa Fe Accommodation” March ’04 issue; 2005 “Outstanding Inn of the Southwest”- bedandbreakfast.com; “Top Lodging” for Santa Fe- Sunset Oct ’10 issue; 2011 “Guest Favorite” bnbfinder.com; 2013 “Most Likely to Return” bnbfinder.com .
 Being named after such a wondrous historic site as Pueblo Bonito in Chaco Canyon, Pueblo Bonito Bed & Breakfast Inn has had a big plate to fill.
 However, it appears that this quaint little Santa Fe B&B nestled in the heart of the old southwest is indeed holding its own and has been a true delight to many of its patrons over the past 34+ years.